 If you were in a personal car accident, as described earlier, in either scenario where you have properly created a business entity to hold your real estate, then your rental properties would be safe from any outside creditors.
 Where you have not created a business entity for your investment property, as described, if you are in a personal accident, then everything is potentially at risk. –> Outside Liability

 There are clear benefits to owning your rental properties within a properly structured LLC.
-In a future post, I’ll review how to transfer your investment property into an LLC, without triggering a “due-on-sale” clause.
+If your mortgage lender does not allow you to transfer real estate into an LLC, here is another option to protect your property without triggering a “due-on-sale” clause.

-Colin Ley is a Seattle asset protection attorney.
-He is also the co-founder of LayRoots along with his wife, Shreya.
+Colin Ley is a Seattle asset protection attorney and the creator of the PREP Trust® and Better LLC™.
+He is also the co-founder of LayRoots (along with with partner in life & business – Shreya Ley)